Four Years of StrongPoints

 Begin identifying internships, undergraduate research, and study abroad options that align with your academic, personal, and career goals.

-Monitor and revise your academic progress and graduation plan in consultation with your faculty adviser.
+Monitor and revise your academic progress and graduation plan in consultation with your faculty advisor.

 Assume leadership roles in your co-curricular experiences, both on and off campus.